kelson8/rpi-scripts/README.md

 * clock_test.py - Show the clock in 24 hour time in a loop on a terminal, I need to set this up to work with 12 hour time also.
 * convert_file_sizes.py - Convert file size from bytes to other sizes
 * cpu_temp.py - Show the cpu temperature on Linux and possibly Mac, currently not compatible with Windows.
+* raspberry_pi_check.py - Check if the device running is a Raspberry Pi, return false if not Linux or if not a Raspberry pi.

 ### CPlusPlus folder
 * Curl test - Basic test with curl in C++, only tested on Raspberry pi and Linux.